schmidtde-stout/advisor-api/docs/developer.md

 #### Obtaining Bearer Tokens

 Essentially, you need to mimic what the FE does to [generate a magic link](https://stytch.com/docs/api/log-in-or-create-user-by-email) with the Stytch Project ID and Secret (listed in Canvas) and your email address.
 You can make the request easily with CURL or you can use postman.
-When you receive the email, you can use that link (with the token) to then authenticate your email with Stytch (described above) and obtain the session identifier.
+When you receive the email, you can use that link (with the token) to then authenticate your email with Stytch (described above) and obtain the session token.

-_TODO_ - Add Postman scripts with shortcuts to generate a magic link and authenticate token to obtain a session identifier.
+_TODO_ - Add Postman scripts with shortcuts to generate a magic link and authenticate token to obtain a session token.

 ### Development Conventions